daniel-davila/KeepIMEBackupLogs/README.md

 This code was code was created to overcome those limitations.

-Oliver Kieselbach - an Microsoft MVP out of Germany had posted a method to support this based on his research with ProcMon, at the time the IME logs could be managed via registry keys, however this ability was undocumented/unsupported.
+Oliver Kieselbach - a Microsoft MVP out of Germany had posted a method to support this based on his research with ProcMon, at the time the IME logs could be managed via registry keys, however this ability was undocumented/unsupported.
 At some point in early 2021, Microsoft updated their agent and the registry hacks stopped working.
 Here's my twitter thread with Oliver: https://twitter.com/okieselb/status/1308428824879812608